anhhducnguyen/Face-Recognition/README.md

 ## Facenet is used for the following tasks:

-**Face Recognition:** Determine the identity of a fish from a database of known faces.
+**Face Recognition:** Determine the identity of a fish from a database of known faces

-**Face Verification:** Verify viewing two photos whether the face belongs to the same person or not.
+**Face Verification:** Verify viewing two photos whether the face belongs to the same person or not

 **Face Clustering:** Group face photos together based on similarity, without prior knowledge of identity